Bredesen, Blackburn win primaries in race for US Senate

 Bredesen has countered that his record as governor shows he's an independent thinker who won't cave to party leaders.

-Bredesen has separated himself from Trump on several policies, most notably on tariffs, which threaten an estimated $1.4 billion in Tennessee exports, according to the U.S. Chamber of Commerce, a longtime Republican ally.
+Bredesen has criticized Trump's tariff policies, which threaten an estimated $1.4 billion in Tennessee exports, according to the U.S. Chamber of Commerce, a longtime Republican ally.
 The exports are linked to more than 850,000 jobs in the state related to farming, steel, baked goods, car manufacturing, whiskey distillers like Jack Daniel's, and more, the chamber said.

-Blackburn has tried to distance herself from the White House carefully on tariffs amid a heightening trade war.
+Blackburn has expressed "grave concern" about the tariffs, but said she appreciates the administration's goal of punishing bad actors like China.
 She asked the commerce secretary to reconsider broad tariffs to avoid harm to Tennessee's economy.
-She has expressed "grave concern" about the tariffs, but said she appreciates the administration's goal of punishing bad actors like China.

 Blackburn has opposed Corker's proposal to require a congressional vote on tariffs issued in the name of national security, a move that fellow Tennessee GOP Sen. Lamar Alexander supports.